menu

 Overview

 Avella is a tiny town located in the state of Pennsylvania.
 With a population of 782 people and just one neighborhood, Avella is the 891st largest community in Pennsylvania.
-Avella has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Avella was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce